A Brief History of Faith Presbyterian Church's First 50 Years

 The Fifth Decade

 On April 15th, 2002, Faith Church celebrated its 40th anniversary.
-Robin Menck joined the staff in June 2010 as the Director of Youth which was changed to include the position of Director of Young Adult, and Evangelism in January 2012.
+The job title of Director of Youth was changed to include the position of Director of Young Adult and Evangelism in January 2012.

 The Sixth Decade

 The congregation of Faith Church accepted the request of Associate Pastor Neal Earley to retire effective December 1, 2012.
-Rani Vande Berg retired as our Director of Christian Education after 11 years of service on May 31, 2014.
-The congregation of Faith Church accepted the request that Senior Pastor Mark Miller end his ministry at Faith Church on August 31, 2014.
-Anne Sulhoff joined the staff in September 2014 as the Director of Family Ministries.
+Faith Church accepted the request that Senior Pastor Mark Miller end his ministry at Faith Church on August 31, 2014.
 Pastor Harold Tongen was called to serve as our Interim Pastor from October 1, 2014 until April 30, 2016.
-Ranae Overton joined the staff as office manager in March 2016.
-Dr. Kirk Ryckman was called as the Bridge Pastor from May 1st until October 31st, 2016, Sally Carlson from November, 2016 until April 13, 2017, and Portia Iverson from April 18, 2017 until October 17, 2017.
-Pastor Lori Robinson was called to serve as Pastor effective October 17, 2017
+Dr. Kirk Ryckman was called as the Bridge Pastor from May 1 until October 3, 2016, Sally Carlson from November, 2016 until April 13, 2017, and Portia Iverson from April 18, 2017 until October 17, 2017.
+Pastor Lori Robinson was called to serve as Pastor effective October 17, 2017 until June 2, 2019.
+Transitional Pastor, the Reverend Doctor Tom Willadsen, arrived in October 2019.